Physician Payment Committee

 Funding allocations

-Under the terms of the 2021-2024 PSA, a quarter of the 2023-24 increase will be permanently paid across the board to all physician sections and groupings, and three quarters will be allocated based on relativity.
-The permanent allocation is scheduled to take place, at the earliest, on April 1, 2025.
-Until then, payments will be made on an across-the-board increase with flow through to non-fee-for-service payments as soon as possible.
+Under the terms of the 2021-2024 and 2024-2028 PSAs, a quarter of the increases will be permanently paid across the board to all physician sections and groupings, and three quarters will be allocated based on relativity.
+Increases will roll out in phases until permanent changes to the Schedule of Benefits are in place on April 1, 2026.

-Intersectional relativity is determined by the 2021 PSA and the March 2024 implementation and procedural agreement and is not within the PPC’s scope to change.
-For Year 3, relativity is 75 per cent of the increase as agreed under the 2021-2024 PSA.
-The other 25 per cent of the 2023-2024 increase will be permanently paid across the board to all physician sections and groupings.
-The ratio under the 2024-28 PSA has not yet been determined.
+Intersectional relativity is determined by the 2021 & 2024 PSAs.
+For Year 3 of the 2021-2024 PSA and Year 1 of the 2024-2028 PSA, relativity is 75 per cent of the increase, and the other 25 per cent will be permanently paid across the board to all physician sections and groupings.

 To learn more about OMA’s work on relativity, please see the OMA Relativity Advisory Committee Resource page.

-This round of the process has a higher degree of transparency and includes several opportunities for physician leaders to provide feedback and engage directly with the PPC.
-The draft report includes the submissions of all other sections and groups, so you can identify any crossover issues that might impact your section.
+The PPC process now has a higher degree of transparency and includes several opportunities for physician leaders to provide feedback and engage directly with the PPC.
+Draft reports include the submissions of all other sections and groups, so you can identify any crossover issues that might impact your section.
 This increased transparency and consultation will help identify these issues and allow for mutually agreeable resolutions between sections.

-Prescription for Ontario recommends policy changes to the Ontario government that would address issues in the province’s health-care system, and is separate from the PPC process.
+OMA’s Stop the Crisis campaign advocates for policy changes that the Ontario government should implement to address the crisis in the province’s healthcare system, and is separate from the PPC process.

-The current allocation process is prescribed by the 2021 PSA.
+The current allocation process is prescribed by the 2021 & 2024 PSAs.
 As such, the PPC is limited to the funds which each section or physician grouping is set to receive, plus what might be negotiated in the future.
 If you are looking to work beyond those limitations, bring your concerns to the Negotiations Task Force in advance of the next round of negotiations.

-Additional information on the 2024 negotiations process can be found on the OMA’s website.
+Additional information on the negotiations process can be found on OMA’s website.

 For additional information, please see Year 1 Arbitration resource web page including frequently asked questions.